gregphillips03/dsci401/README.md

 ```

 + I took this function directly from <a href=http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html>scikit-learn.org</a> in case you're interested in the specifics of it.
 It's a rather common implementation of KFold's use.
+You can find it plastered all of the internet without looking too hard.

 + The object of this is to ensure that: